 Although it’s rare, you can transmit a yeast infection to your partner through sexual intercourse.
 Talk to your doctor about treatment options if your partner begins to develop symptoms of a yeast infection.

 Be sure to see your doctor the first time you have symptoms of a yeast infection.
 It’s very important to make sure you have a yeast infection and not another more serious infection.
 The symptoms of a yeast infection are also the symptoms of other infections, such as some sexually transmitted infections (STIs).
 Treating yourself for a yeast infection when you actually have another type of infection may make the problem much worse.

-If you have often been diagnosed with yeast infections over the years, talk to your doctor about using a medicine you can buy without a prescription to relieve your symptoms and treat the infection.
+If you have been diagnosed with many yeast infections over the years, talk to your doctor about medicine you can buy without a prescription to relieve your symptoms and treat the infection.

 - Do my symptoms indicate a yeast infection?

 - Do I need any tests, such as for sexually transmitted infections?

 - What is the likely cause of my yeast infection?

 - What treatment do you recommend?
 Can I use an over-the-counter medicines?